Falscroom/Translations/readme.md

-It is required to have installed Docker to run application.
+Docker is required to run application.

 Install dependencies
 ```